-The Connecticut Avenue Securities, Series 2023-R03 Notes are complex financial instruments and may not be suitable investments for you.
-You should consider carefully the risk factors described beginning on page 40 of this Offering Memorandum and on page 33 of Fannie Mae's Annual Report on Form 10-K for the year ended December 31, 2022.
+The Connecticut Avenue Securities, Series 2023-R07 Notes are complex financial instruments and may not be suitable investments for you.
+You should consider carefully the risk factors described beginning on page 40 of this Offering Memorandum, on page 33 of Fannie Mae's Annual Report on Form 10-K for the year ended December 31, 2022 and on page 120 of Fannie Mae's Quarterly Report on Form 10-Q for the period ended June 30, 2023.
 You should not purchase Notes unless you understand and are able to bear these and any other applicable risks.
 You should purchase Notes only if you understand the information contained in this Offering Memorandum and the documents incorporated by reference in this Offering Memorandum.

 THE NOTES HAVE NOT BEEN AND WILL NOT BE REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT"), OR UNDER THE SECURITIES OR BLUE SKY LAWS OF ANY STATE.
 ACCORDINGLY, THE NOTES ARE BEING OFFERED AND SOLD ONLY (A) IN THE UNITED STATES TO "QUALIFIED INSTITUTIONAL BUYERS" WITHIN THE MEANING OF RULE 144A UNDER THE SECURITIES ACT AND (B) IN OFFSHORE TRANSACTIONS TO PERSONS WHO ARE NOT "U.S. PERSONS" IN RELIANCE ON REGULATION S UNDER THE SECURITIES ACT.
-THE NOTES ARE NOT TRANSFERABLE EXCEPT TO QUALIFIED INSTITUTIONAL BUYERS OR CERTAIN OTHER ENTITIES, EACH IN ACCORDANCE WITH THE RESTRICTIONS DESCRIBED IN "DISTRIBUTION ARRANGEMENTS - SELLING RESTRICTIONS" ON PAGE 240 OF THIS OFFERING MEMORANDUM.
+THE NOTES ARE NOT TRANSFERABLE EXCEPT TO QUALIFIED INSTITUTIONAL BUYERS OR CERTAIN OTHER ENTITIES, EACH IN ACCORDANCE WITH THE RESTRICTIONS DESCRIBED IN "DISTRIBUTION ARRANGEMENTS - SELLING RESTRICTIONS" ON PAGE 242 OF THIS OFFERING MEMORANDUM.